HEPData/hepdata-cli/README.md

 client.upload('/path/to/TestHEPSubmission.tar.gz', email='my@email.com', sandbox=True)
 ```

-the uploaded submission can then be found from your [sandbox](https://www.hepdata.net/record/sandbox).
+The uploaded submission can then be found from your [sandbox](https://www.hepdata.net/record/sandbox).
+You will be prompted for the password associated with your HEPData account.
+If your account was created with CERN or ORCID authentication, you will first need to [set a password](https://www.hepdata.net/lost-password/).

 ### Example 8 - replace a record in the sandbox: